The Indica/Sativa Lie - How Terpenes Will Permanently Change the Cannabis World.

 Conclusion: The future belongs to terpenes

 The distinction between Indica and Sativa is outdated.
-Terpenes play a much greater role in the effect of cannabis.
-In the future, both consumers and producers will have to orient themselves more strongly to terpene profiles in order to achieve desired effects specifically.
+Terpenes play a much greater role in the effects of cannabis.
+In the future, both consumers and producers will need to focus more on terpene profiles to achieve desired effects precisely.

 0 comments